 Fair Education Alliance

-The Nurture Group Network is proud to be part of the Fair Education Alliance (FEA), which is comprised of 55 of the UK’s leading organisations from across the education, charities and business sectors that are committed to tackling educational inequality.
-FEA’s aim is to work towards ending the persistent achievement gap between young people from our poorest communities and their wealthier peers by 2020.
+Nurtureuk is proud to be part of the Fair Education Alliance (FEA), a coalition of over 100 of the UK’s leading organisations from across the education, charities and business sectors that are committed to tackling educational inequality.
+The FEA’s aim is to work towards ending the persistent achievement gap between young people from our poorest communities and their wealthier peers.

-The Fair Education Alliance Report Card 2015 shows that children and young people from poor families were more likely than the previous year to receive a fixed period exclusion or to be permanently excluded when compared to their more affluent peers.
+Previous work by the FEA found that children and young people from poor families were more likely to receive a fixed period exclusion or to be permanently excluded when compared to their more affluent peers.
 Furthermore, findings show that children from poor families are still more likely to have poorly developed social and emotional skills and are less likely to display the particular positive behavioural skills needed for engagement in learning.